 So, how does it work?

-There are always going to be challenges with representing pronunciation of English names e.g. the city of “Reading” rhymes with “bedding” not “weeding”, to say nothing of the different pronunciations of “ough” represented in “A rough-coated dough-faced ploughboy strode coughing and hiccoughing thoughtfully through the streets of the borough”.
-Although there are no proper names in this sentence, the challenges of “ough” are represented in place names like “Broughton”, “Poughkeepsie” and “Loughborough”.
+There are always going to be challenges with representing pronunciation of English names e.g. the city of “Reading” rhymes with “bedding” not “weeding”, to say nothing of the different pronunciations of “ough” represented in place names like “Broughton”, “Poughkeepsie” and “Loughborough”.
 Fortunately, these challenges only occur in limited numbers and we have found in practice that non-phonetic fuzzy matching techniques, together with matching on other data for a contact or company, allow for the occasional ambiguity in pronunciation of names and places.
 These exceptions don’t negate the need for a genuine phonetic algorithm in your data matching arsenal.

 Of course, American English pronunciation of names can be subtly different – a point that was brought home to us when an American customer passed on the comment from one of his team “Does Shaw really sound like Shore?”
-As I was reading this in an email, and as I am a Brit, I was confused!
-I rang a friend in Texas who laughed and explained that I was reading it wrong – he read it back to me in a Texan accent and I must admit, they did sound different!
-But then he explained to me that if you are from Boston, Shaw and Shore do sound very similar, so he felt that we were quite right to flag them as a potential match.
+But then he explained to us that if you are from Boston, Shaw and Shore do sound very similar, so he felt that we were quite right to flag them as a potential match.